-Following the successful launch and ongoing progress of the club’s Academy (16-19s) in season 2017-18 we are delighted to extend our elite pathway by introducing a brand new Futures Academy (11-16s) ahead of the new season.
+Following the successful launch and ongoing progress of the club’s Academy (16-19s) in season 2017-18, we were delighted to extend our elite pathway by introducing a brand new Futures Academy (11-16s) ahead of the 2018-19 campaign.

-The Futures Academy is being spearheaded by South Shields Football Club and Mortimer Community College – a partnership that will offer talented young footballers from age 11 a comprehensive five-year ‘elite football in education’ experience.
+The Futures Academy is spearheaded by South Shields Football Club and Mortimer Community College – a partnership that offers talented young footballers from age 11 a comprehensive five-year ‘elite football in education’ experience.

 Thereafter, a new age group will join the programme every academic year until every age group from U12-U16 (Year 7 – Year 11) is represented in 2022-23.

-The programme will be led by an experienced team of highly experienced coaches, teachers and support staff with a long-term commitment to support each student’s combined football and academic development all the way through to the end of their Year 11 studies.
+The programme is led by an experienced team of highly experienced coaches, teachers and support staff with a long-term commitment to support each student’s combined football and academic development all the way through to the end of their Year 11 studies.

-A detailed overview of football specific activity and timetabling will be available to interested players during the recruitment process.
+A detailed overview of football specific activity and timetabling is available to interested players during the recruitment process.

-A key part of the programme will be a comprehensive games programme to compliment the weekly training schedule.
+A key part of the programme is a comprehensive games programme to compliment the weekly training schedule.

-These games will be played against suitably challenging opposition, ensuring the needs of the players are met throughout the season.
+These games are played against suitably challenging opposition, ensuring the needs of the players are met throughout the season.

 The educational aspect of the programme is absolutely central to achieving success.

-The broad and balanced curriculum at Mortimer Community College will have a strong focus on the core subjects of English, Maths and Science, which we believe are the foundations for success across the full curriculum.
+The broad and balanced curriculum at Mortimer Community College has a strong focus on the core subjects of English, Maths and Science, which we believe are the foundations for success across the full curriculum.

-Students on the programme will also study History, Geography, Spanish and RE.
+Students on the programme also study History, Geography, Spanish and RE.

-These academic subjects will be supported by a range of creative and technical subjects, including Design Technology, Computing and PE.
+These academic subjects are supported by a range of creative and technical subjects, including Design Technology, Computing and PE.